r-wambui/Agro-detect-model/docs/index.md

 {% include code.md code=code language='python' %}

 ##### Process the image
-- We need transform the image to the desired shape and to a tensor before predicing it.
+- We need to transform the image to the desired shape and to a tensor before predicing it.

 {%- capture code -%}
 from PIL import Image